 The city is divided into 37 grid cells of 3.3 x 3.3 km (1.875’ x 1.875’minutes).
 Each grid is divided into nine sub-cells of size 1.1 x 1.1 km (0.625’ x 0.625’ minutes).
 This gives us 333 sub-cells of which we will be surveying 111 sub-cells i.e. from each cell, three sub-cells will be randomly selected for the survey.

-1. Birdwatcher teams sample 3 randomly selected sub-cells in every cells.
+1. Birdwatcher teams sample 3 randomly selected sub-cells in every cell.

-2. Each team shall have minimum two birders and maximum five birders and shall have at least one expert birder selected by the coordinators.
+2. Each team shall have minimum of two birders and maximum of five birders and shall have at least one expert birder selected by the coordinators.

-3. Each sub-cell shall have four 15 minutes, travelling lists of all species counted/estimated and uploaded in eBird.
-In case if are no accessibility to walk then stationary list can be submitted.
+3. Each sub-cell shall have four 15 minutes, traveling lists of all species counted/estimated and uploaded in eBird.
+In case if are no accessibility to walk then a stationary list can be submitted.

 4. Teams should attempt to cover all habitat types inside a sub-cell.

-6. Though it is ok to have one team do all the three sub-cells one after the other on the same day, it is preferable to do these sub-cells split into multiple days to avid bias due to transient weather conditions.
-For example, easily accessible sub-cells can even be visited on four independent morning for 15 minutes each, however at least do two sub-cells in a cell on a different days.
+6. Though it is ok to have one team do all the three sub-cells one after the other on the same day, it is preferable to do these sub-cells split into multiple days to avoid bias due to transient weather conditions.
+For example, easily accessible sub-cells can even be visited on four independent mornings for 15 minutes each, however, at least do two sub-cells in a cell on a different day.

 7. Survey times are generally expected to be between 06:00-09:00 exceptionally till 10:00

-8. Sub-cells has to be resampled if the lists are not representative due to unforeseen conditions like rain, disturbances, weather conditions, etc. and is decided together by coordinator and the lead birder.
+8. Sub-cells have to be resampled if the lists are not representative due to unforeseen conditions like rain, disturbances, weather conditions, etc., and are decided together by the coordinator and the lead birder.